Zodiac with Greenland Explorer cruise travelers peeks through a hole in an a large blue iceberg in calm sea under cloudy skies.

 Room Configuration

-In addition to listed Single cabin rates, select double-occupancy cabins may be available for single occupancy with a single supplement fee.
-Solo travelers willing to share can reserve a triple or twin-shared cabin to be matched with a person of the same gender.
+Select double-occupancy cabins may be available for single occupancy with a single supplement fee.
+Solo travelers willing to share can reserve a triple or twin-shared cabin, where you will be matched with a person of the same gender.
 If the other cabin berth goes unsold, you will be guaranteed the double rate.
 Single travelers wishing to book a double-occupancy cabin may do so at 1.7x (2x for Premium cabins) the per-person listed rate in select cabins based upon availability.
 Premium Cabins are as follows:

 Ultramarine: Deluxe Balcony Suite, Terrace Suite, Penthouse Suite, Owner’s Suite & Ultra Suite